 This is the result of inserting Travis Touchdown and Uehara Kamui into the same universe.
 Travis is explicitly stronger than Newtype Kamui: “You’re tough yourself, Trav.
 Too tough.
 It’s overwhelming.”
 While Uehara can evade FU’s attacks, this is consistent given that Travis can handle FU fine as well.
 The most exaggerated Format Kamui legend in “KamuiDrome” imagines him killing well under 100 people total, while Akira-Kamui and Tokio-Kamui kill one person each (assuming Sakamoto and not Akira shoots Rumi).
 Shimohira Ayame kills six people.
 In the comparatively grounded (!)
 Silver Case, these are substantial numbers, as they would be in reality.
 But if this is in the same world as Travis Touchdown, then Kamui’s “criminal power” means nothing.

 The number of humans Travis transforms into mountains of severed heads and bisected torsos over No More Heroes and its first sequel matches the population of a small town.
 Each jokey mission to assassinate Pizza Butt employees (probably) features a higher kill count than the Silver Case.
-In The 25th Ward, the mass slaughter of deliverymen in “new world order” at least requires multiple highly trained killers operating simultaneously and considerable infrastructure to clean.
-In contrast, Travis is a random loser who happens to buy a “beam katana” online.
+In The 25th Ward, the mass slaughter of deliverymen in “new world order” at least requires multiple highly trained killers operating simultaneously and demands considerable infrastructure to clean.
+In contrast, Travis is a random nerd who happens to buy a “beam katana” online.
 If he and Kamui exist together and not as characters in distinct genres, Kamui is an amateur.
 Forget the doubts about the efficacy of assassinating lone leaders—Travis could singlehandedly wipe out every last agent of the Kanto police state in the same way he and Badman wipe out the CIA.
 Yet instead of a pariah at the center of a vast dehumanizing conspiracy like Kamui, Ayame, and Emir, and instead of becoming a monster like Shiroyabu or Worso, Travis is allowed to be cool, funny, wise, popular, and even kind.
 Uehara compliments him as “a bit too good of a guy, really.”